 When most people think of honor, it's usually something along the lines of chivalry or bushido.
-Even though the two are worlds apart, there's enough similarity between the two that the perceptions would overlap.
-In martial arts, I've found that honor is often seen as a gentleman's code of conduct; fair play and following the rules with no underhanded tricks.
+Even though the two are worlds apart, there's enough similarity between them that the perceptions would overlap.
+In martial arts, I've found that honor is often seen as a gentleman's code of conduct: fair play and following the rules with no underhanded tricks.

 "Esteem, respect, and conduct were apart of that, but only as components to a larger machine."

 A Checkered Reality

 Before going into why I think this is, it's important to establish just what honor actually is.
 The term is rather ambiguous and dependent on the cultural context it's being applied to.
-Most associate honor with a moral code and not doing evil actions or bad behaviors.
-But this is inaccurate.
+Most associate honor with a moral code and not partaking in evil actions or bad behaviors.
+This is inaccurate.

 Many societies we consider honorable today were often cruel to those they oppressed or who opposed them.
 The Vikings believed strongly in a warrior’s honor but also infamously raided, raped, and kidnapped all across Western Europe.
 The Spartans enslaved their neighbors, the Messenians, for centuries; murdering them was a common practice.
 Samurai would kill civilians when ordered to and would even behead the corpses of the people they killed.
 Honor does not automatically equate to justice or being nice.

 If you're going by the dictionary, then honor is high esteem or respect given to someone, or even adhering to a high code of conduct.
 But I also think it's more than that.
 Within the martial arts world, honor can be perceived as a person's worth and identity.
-The depth of that varies on context.
-For example, in many Asian cultures, a person's id and worth didn't just pertain to them, but to their ancestors and descendants as well.
+The depth of that varies depending on the context.
+For example, in many Asian cultures, a person's identity and worth didn't just pertain to them, but to their ancestors and descendants as well.
 It could affect their social status and what opportunities they had or did not have.